How fast do you respond to online real estate enquiries?

 The first-time buyer could have contacted you via Instagram whereas the customer in the pipeline did so via WhatsApp.
 Two different channels.
 Two different tasks.

-An omnichannel communication tool like Social inbox actually helps you reply to both customers in under five minutes – and without having to switch between apps.
+An omnichannel communication tool like Social inbox (coming soon!) actually helps you reply to both customers in under five minutes – and without having to switch between apps.
 You can receive all customer enquires, set notifications, send replies, and manage everything all in one place.